 2 = 21/12

-Even better would be to simplify it to 21, but either way:
+Even better is to simplify it to 21, but either way:

 There is an odd exponent (in this case 1)

-You could even try things like 2 = 4/2 = 22/21, but you still cannot get rid of an odd exponent
+We could even try things like 2 = 4/2 = 22/21, but we still cannot get rid of an odd exponent

 So it could not have been made by squaring a rational number!